KrzysztofBorowiecki/Generic-Oracle-Entity-Xml-Serializer/README.md

 EntityXmlSerializer is a generic xml serializer/deserializer base on oracle data-bases.
 With this app you can export data from each table to xml files, then you can change some values in xml and import this changes to your database.

 For this project I scafold/use data-base from https://www.sqltutorial.org/sql-sample-database/.
+> According to the licenses, I use it database for educational purposes.
 I tested also this app in another 3 diffrent data-base and I think it would work with each data-base.

 <br />